dekvidet/style-guide/style-guide.md

       return sortedItems
     }
     ```
-  - **Temporary variables**: You SHOULD create temporary/shortcut variables for code that:
+  - **Temporary variables:** You SHOULD create temporary/shortcut variables for code that:
     - Is used more than once - to implement DRY.
     - Needs explaining due to its complexity - to increase readability.
     - Needs specific names in the given context - to increase readability.